Rakuscek/twitter_bs_bot/README.md

 Credits for text go to creator of webpage http://sebpearce.com/bullshit/.

 You can check out the results of this script on https://twitter.com/wordswisdom13.
-If you follow the profile you will be receiving bullshit tweets approximately every 3 hours :)
+If you follow the profile you will be receiving bullshit tweets every few hours :)